lyra-c/lyra-c/README.md

 I’m interested in learning everything that can be used to solve tasks and problems. ✨ I'm a nurse (RN), and also a developer in development (pun intended) ☝🤓

-I'm a web developer and Data Analyst.
+I'm a Web Developer and Data Analyst.
 I'm constantly learning new technologies to solve problems.

 Technologies:
 - Ruby on Rails